ImTheDmThatsWhy/D-D_Dice_Application/Readme.md

 As these module are a part of python 3 the assumption is being made that they follow the license for python.

 License for python PSF:
-According to https://docs.python.org/3/license.html there are no ethical concerns because python software is not bundled with this appication.
+According to https://docs.python.org/3/license.html there are no ethical concerns because python software is not bundled with this application.
 Therefore, there has been no breach to the terms of the license.

 ### Dependecies:

 For black and color modules all additional dependencies required can be found in the requirements.txt file of this application.

+## Privacy act

+Privacy: The Australian privacy act principles according to Australian Privacy Principles | OAIC govern the following:
+The collection, use, and disclosure of personal information An organisations/agency’s governance and accountability Integrity and collection of personal information
+The rights of individuals to access their personal information The code is centred around protecting an individual's personal information, having systems and management plans in place, and acknowledging an individual's rights in regards to personal information.
+In the case of this app as no personal information has been used or collected there are no ethical concerns regarding privacy with this app.

+Reference: OAIC (2024).
+Australian Privacy Principles.
+Office of the Australian Information Commissioner.
+Available at: https://www.oaic.gov.au/privacy/australian-privacy-principles.